 Set the Floodlight activity to use image tags.

-Send the image tags to your webmaster for implementation.
+Send the image tags to your website administrator for implementation.

 Keep in mind that simply changing the activity to image tags won't stop dynamic tags from delivering.
 Any existing global site tags or iframe tags will continue to deliver dynamic tags.
 To stop their delivery, you must retag with image tags.